NeonGeckoCom/neon-docs/docs/skill_development/displaying-information/mycroft-gui.md

 **QTQuick.Controls Module:**

 The QtQuick Controls module provides a set of controls that can be used to build complete interfaces in Qt Quick.
-Some of the controls provided are button controls, container controls, delegate controls, indicator controls, input controls, navigation controls and more, for a complete list of controls and components provided by QtQuick Controls you can refer to [QtQuick Controls 2 Guidelines](https://doc.qt.io/qt-5.11/qtquickcontrols2-guidelines.html)
+Some of the controls provided are button controls, container controls, delegate controls, indicator controls, input controls, navigation controls and more.
+For a complete list of controls and components provided by QtQuick Controls you can refer to [QtQuick Controls 2 Guidelines](https://doc.qt.io/qt-5.11/qtquickcontrols2-guidelines.html)

 **QtQuick.Layouts Module:**